Research Student Travel Grant

 - This grant works on a post-travel reimbursement basis.
 Please do not be concerned if the application and/or decision date is after your chosen travel dates.

 - Additional application instructions [link]

-The Summer Grant application will open on June 5, 2017 and close on July 3, 2017.
+The Summer Grant application opens on June 5, 2017 and closes on July 3, 2017.
 Award letters will be sent out to successful applicants on August 2, 2017 and should be accepted within 30 days of receiving the letter.
 Please note that this grant works on a post-travel reimbursement basis.
 Valid receipts of payment are needed to fully reimburse travel costs and event fees.
 Awards are processed through Concur Expense Reports.